 - ► Support the control unit and detach the control unit support strap. - 1.
-Release the two catches underneath the panel. - 2.
-Hinge the control unit up to approximately a 45° angle. - Push inwards and upwards to disengage the control unit from the hinge supports. - ▶ Remove the support strap from the control unit. - ► Fit the new control unit in the reverse order. - ► Attach support strap to the new control unit. - ► Fit the HCM, removed from the old control unit, into the retainer and reconnect the cable. - Reconnect all the cables previously disconnected under the access cover.
+Remove the hinge locking pieces. - 2.
+Release the two catches underneath the panel. - 3.
+Hinge the control unit up to approximately 45°. - Push inwards and upwards to disengage the control unit from the hinge supports. - ▶ Remove the support strap from the control unit. - ► Fit the new control unit in the reverse order. - ► Attach support strap to the new control unit. - Reconnect all the cables previously disconnected under the access cover.